-Source: CGWB Report Khorda District May, 2013
+Source: CGWB Report Khorda District May 2013

-- 46. The baseline ground water quality data generated for the WSC site is given in Table-7.
-As the proposed site for Precision Engineering Centre is very close to WSC site, the monitoring data generated for WSC site is used.
-It is clear from the table that some parameters of ground water quality are exceeding the limits.
-Due to this reason, ground water needs treatment to make it amenable for drinking.
-However, no usage of ground water is envisaged in the project during construction and Operation phases. - 47.
-The surface water source close to the Precision Engineering Centre site is river Kuakhai.
+- 48. The baseline ground water quality data generated for the WSC site is given in Table-7.
+As the proposed site for Precision Engineering Centre is close to WSC site, the monitoring data generated in the month of January 2021for WSC site is used.
+Parameters of ground water quality are found within the permissible limits.
+However, no usage of ground water is envisaged in the project during construction and Operation phases. - 49.
+The surface water source close to the Precision Engineering Centre site is river Kuakhai (at about 1.65 km aerial distance).
 The water quality data of this river has also been obtained.
 This data has been given in Table-8.
 It may be mentioned that data is for Mancheswar where Precision Engineering Centre is to be established.
-It is clear that River water does not meet the drinking criterion of CPCB for surface water sources as well as drinking water standards specified in IS:10500.
+It is clear that River water does not meet the drinking criterion of CPCB for surface water sources (Class A) but meets Class C limits (drinking water source after conventional treatment and disinfection).
 The ground and surface water quality monitoring will be conducted by the contractor prior to the start of construction works.